Poverty in Afghanistan: Afghanistan National Development Strategy (ANDS)

 The Afghanistan National Development Strategy (ANDS) 2008–2013 served as Afghanistan's Poverty Reduction Strategy Paper (PRSP) and used the Afghanistan Compact (2006) as a foundation.
 The Afghanistan National Development Strategy (ANDS) was launched to serve as the country's poverty reduction strategy.
 It identifies factors that contribute to poverty such as lack of infrastructure, limited access to markets, social inequity, historical and ongoing conflict, and various productivity constraints.

 Until 2017, no government monitoring on child poverty had taken place in Afghanistan.
 The Oxford Poverty and Human Development Initiative began working in cooperation with the Central Statistics Organization and the United Nations Children's Fund of Afghanistan to aid the Afghanistan government in creating policies and budgets to help alleviate child poverty.

 In order to help restart the public health system in Afghanistan after the fall of the Taliban, Afghanistan's Ministry of Public Health created based on the Basic Package of Health Services in 2002.
 An analysis of the effectiveness of this plan revealed that while the plan was successful in implementing the package to both disabled or female-headed households, the impoverished were still barred off from health centers, hospitals, and private providers that required out-of-pocket payments.

 The United Nations Human Refugee Agency (UNHCR) issued a post-return shelter assistance program to assist displaced Afghans coming back to Afghanistan after being refugees in neighboring countries.
 There was shown to be a 3% decrease in homelessness in areas where this plan was put in place.

 By province

-As of 2017, the provinces of Kabul, Kapisa, Panjshir, Paktika and Logar were identified as the least poor provinces on average, while Badghis, Nuristan, Kunduz, Zabul and Samangan were among the poorest.
+As of 2017, the provinces of Kabul, Kapisa, Panjshir, Paktika and Logar were identified as the least poor provinces/most rich provinces on average, while Badghis, Nuristan, Kunduz, Zabul and Samangan were among the poorest.
 The provinces with the most multidimensionally poor were Herat, Nangarhar, Kandahar, Kunduz and Faryab.